Blog

 If the southwest is more your speed, check out Sedona, Arizona.
 Sedona is known for its stunning red rocks and outdoor adventures for those on two or four legs.
 Surrounded by over a million acres of national forest land, Sedona offers endless trails for hiking for all skill levels with dogs allowed on most trails.
 You have plenty of choices of restaurants with more than a dozen, being pet friendly.
 The Hilton Sedona Resort & Spa allows dogs up to 75lbs to stay in their two-room suites.

 We hope these ideas spark the desire to travel with your pet; however, we know that is not always the best option.
 I have to say it - if you are unable to travel with your pet, consider hiring a local professional pet sitter to care for them.
-If you live in Illinois in Elmhurst, Villa Park, Lombard or Naperville communities, give The Pet Lady a call 847.802.9534 or visit our website to set up a meet and greet with our amazing staff.
+If you live in Illinois in Elmhurst, Villa Park, Lombard or Naperville communities, contact us here.
+We would love to meet your dog!

 Pet Friendly Naperville